Swanti (festival): Lakshmi Pujā

 The first two days are Kwah Pujā and Khichā Pujā dedicated respectively to crows and dogs, both known as messengers of death.
 Goodies are left on the roof for the crows to feast upon.
 People honour dogs by putting a flower garland around their neck and offering them delicacies.
 The third day is Sā Pujā, the day dedicated to cows.
 They are believed to lead the spirits of the deceased to the land of the dead.

-Also on the third day, householders observe Lakshmi Puja by worshipping Lakshmi, the Goddess of wealth (Nepal Bhasa: Lakshmi Dyah लक्ष्मी द्य:) (also spelled Laxmi).
+Also on the third day, householders observe Lakshmi Puja by worshipping Lakshmi, the Goddess of prosperity (Nepal Bhasa: Lakshmi Dyah लक्ष्मी द्य:) (also spelled Laxmi).
 They paste a new painting of the Goddess at the shrine installed in an inner room and worship her by making a sand painting of a mandala.
 All the members of the family then offer coins and venerate her.
 The next day on Mha Puja, a feast known as Thāybhu, which consists of an immense plate piled high with various food items, is offered to the Goddess.

 The painting of Goddess Lakshmi in Newar tradition is distinguished by her accessories and attendants.
 She is shown holding a Jwālā Nhāykan (ज्वाला न्हायकं) (mirror encircled by flames) in her right hand and a Sinhamu (सिन्ह:मू) (powder container covered by a five-tiered parasol) in the left hand.
 These two ritual objects stand for prosperity and good fortune and are necessary for many ceremonies in Newar society.

 The figure of a man holding a sack of money is said to be the lord of wealth Kubera or a rich trader.
-The hairy creatures are known as Khyāh are believed to live in the high Himalaya.
+Hairy creatures known as Khyāh are believed to live in the high Himalaya.
 In antiquity, merchants travelling to Tibet are said to have encountered them on the snowy passes, and they may be the same as the Yeti.